 Two-X, exclusively, will lower your board's center of gravity.

 The stock onewheel's center of gravity is around a couple inches behind and slightly above the center of the wheel.
-Two-X ends up moving it less than an inch forward toward the center, and drops it such that it is beneath the axle center.
+Two-X ends up moving it a bit forward toward the center, and also downward such that it is beneath the axle center.
 Our understanding of weight in vehicles tells us this should improve the ride, stability, control, and indeed, the safety of the board.

 The Two-X feels more stable and in-control to ride, and this is part of the reason why.

-Q: Are the skid housings weather resistant?
+Q: Are the housings weather resistant?
 What if I ride thru a puddle?

 A: Yes, they are sealed, so your puddle won't affect them.
 It is necessary every few months to inspect the seals, and maintain them.
 The more critical concern is to make sure never to get water into your battery box.
 The results from this are catastrophic.
 All Onewheelers, with Two-X or not, should check their battery box seal.

 Go read the "Notes on Weatherproofing" section on the Installation page.
 You do *not* want any water to get into your battery box.

 Do research on sealing your board, and be paranoid about riding through water.
 We've seen so many examples of boards dying this way

 Q: How does the Two-X handle curb drops, curb hops, and other such trickery?